 Presidential Scholars

-Colby’s Presidential Scholars Program offers several benefits to the top students in each incoming class, including the opportunity to work closely with our world-class professors from the moment you arrive on campus, access to a pool of grants to design your own projects, and other opportunities that challenge you to achieve at the highest levels.
+Colby’s Presidential Scholars Program offers several benefits to the top students in each incoming class: the opportunity to engage with Colby’s centers, institutes, and labs, access to a pool of grants to design your own projects, and other opportunities that challenge you to achieve at the highest levels.

 Bunche Scholars

-Named in honor of Nobel Prize-winning diplomat and civil rights activist Ralph J. Bunche, the Bunche Scholars Program offers a select group of students from all backgrounds exclusive access to leadership development opportunities and grants for independent scholarship, internships, or humanitarian projects.
+Named in honor of Nobel Prize-winning diplomat and civil rights activist Ralph J. Bunche, the Bunche Scholars Program offers a select group of students access to civic engagement opportunities and community-building resources to support their off-campus experiences and grants for independent scholarship, internships, or humanitarian projects.

 Pulver Science Scholars